restful-ws/restful-ws.github.io/rest/understanding-rest.md

 sought for the World Wide Web.
 The
 World Wide Web is the network
-of interconnected resources and associated technologies, something pervasive, yet concrete, that provides the Web's familiar content and services.
+of interconnected resources and associated technologies; it is pervasive, yet concrete, and provides the familiar content and services we find through our browsers and Web API-enabled apps.
 REST is the style, the Web is REST's premier implementation.